youegraillot/lidarr-on-steroids/README.md

 - [Deemix](https://deemix.app/) for the downloader backend
 - [hotio](https://hotio.dev/) for the base docker image

-Alternatively you could use [Deemixrr](https://github.com/TheUltimateC0der/deemixrr) which pretty much offers the same functionalities without the *starr of the various Sonarr forks.
+Alternatively, you could use [Deemixrr](https://github.com/TheUltimateC0der/deemixrr) which pretty much offers the same functionalities without the *starr of the various Sonarr forks.